What is Free Cash Flow Yield?

 Table of Contents

-- Unlevered Free Cash Flow (FCF) Yield Formula
+- Quick Review: Unlevered vs. Levered Free Cash Flow (FCF)

-- Free Cash Flow (FCF) Yield – Excel Template
+- Free Cash Flow Yield Calculator – Excel Model Template

-The FCF yield metric matters because companies that generate more cash flow than they spend are less reliant on the capital markets for external financing.
+The free cash flow yield (FCF) metric matters because companies that generate more cash flow than they spend are less reliant on the capital markets for external financing.

 Cash-flow generative companies are self-sufficient in being able to fund their growth plans themselves – and are thus worth more and valued at higher multiples by the market.